+The rear seats are the most convenient location to fasten a child restraint system.
 Children should travel facing rearwards in the vehicle as long as possible.
 This makes sure that the child's backbone, which is still very weak, is under less strain in the event of an accident.

-Children under the age of 12 years that are smaller than 5 ft are only allowed to travel in a restraint system that is suitable for the child.
-Suitable are restraint systems that comply with

-ECE 44-03 or ECE 44-04.
-Since a proper position of the belt is rarely possible with a child that is smaller than 5 ft, we strongly advise to use an appropriate child restraint system, even though this might, due to the age of the child, no longer be legally binding.
+Children under the age of 12 years that are smaller than 150 cm are only allowed to travel in a restraint system that is suitable for the child.
+Suitable are restraint systems that comply with ECE 44-03 or ECE 44-04.
+Since a proper position of the belt is rarely possible with a child that is smaller than 150 cm, we strongly advise to use an appropriate child restraint system, even though this might, due to the age of the child, no longer be legally binding.